Section 4169. Erosion Control Materials

 c.
 Wire rope a minimum of 30 inches in length with a minimum breaking strength of at least 300 pounds.

 d.
-The top washer a minimum of 3 inches in diameter and constructed of a UV resistant plastic.
+The top washer a minimum of 3 inches in diameter and constructed of a UV resistant plastic or metal alloy.

 e.
 Each anchor equipped to allow the retightening of the anchor when deemed necessary by the Engineer.